 Deep red dusty earth, ancient olives with gnarly trunks the size of oaks and a dramatically rugged coastline, Puglia’s raw beauty is unlike any other region in Italy.
-Punctuated by chalky-white architecture, the landscape is less classical Italian and more a reminder of Puglia’s colourful past.
-We’re talking Greek coastal dwellings, Romanesque monuments and Spanish fortified farms converted into lust-worthy guest houses, ‘Masserias’.
+Punctuated by chalky architecture, the landscape is less classical Italian and more a reminder of Puglia’s colourful past.
+We’re talking Greek coastal dwellings, Romanesque monuments and Spanish fortified farms converted into minimalist havens, ‘Masseria’.
 Together with the traditional conical Trulli, this area is rich in story, generous in hospitality and abundant in local treasure.

 Handmade ceramics from the village of makers.
 Inland from Taranto, Grottaglie, its name is derived from the artisans scooping soft Tuffo stone that created little grottos in the land.
 You'll find workshops crafting fine artisan Majolicaware alongside those with rustic clay pots and simple bowls dipped in thick, sticky glazes.
-Practical, stunning and yes, go ahead, but remember, travel lightly, better to ship them home.
+Practical, stunning and whilst tempting to check-in, they're heavy, ship them home.